pandorabots/pandorabots.github.io/README.md

 bring down any changes that you don't yet have.
 If you don't have any local changes you want to integrate, you can just clone the repository as shown above.

+## Pages

+The docs site only has 2 pages (besides all the content pages) - these are generated from index.html and about.md.
+Any changes to the front page should be made in index.html.

 ## Adding content

 The site's content is driven by Jekyll collections, which allow you to group